HandicapUpdated 2026

 Always check individual competition rules.
 Some are open to all; others set entry limits.

-Was the maximum handicap always 54?
-No. The WHS introduced the 54 maximum in 2020 when it unified multiple national systems.
-Previously, maximums varied by country and gender (often 28 or 36 for men, 36 or 45 for women).
+No. The WHS introduced the universal 54.0 maximum in 2020 when it replaced multiple incompatible national systems.
+Previously, maximums varied by country and gender — typically 28 or 36 for men and 36 or 45 for women depending on the national union.

-Can women have a higher maximum handicap than men?
-Under the WHS, no — 54 is the same maximum for all genders.
-This is different from the old CONGU system where women had a higher maximum.
+Under the WHS, no — 54.0 is the same ceiling for all genders.
+This unified limit replaced the old CONGU system, where women could hold a higher maximum than men.

 Official USGA/WHS